fbpx

 Share This Post

 We have seen a variety of candidates looking for work attempt to impress us with their experience, poise, communication, and attire.
-Unfortunately, as anyone who conducts interviews knows, sometimes people are a lot different in person than how they appear on paper.
-With the advent of online video communications technology such as Skype, companies can now save a lot of time and money by conducting a virtual interview, and the majority see it as the most effective way to interview someone besides using a traditional face-to-face meeting.
-In fact, a survey conducted last year by Futurestep showed that 71% of companies now use video interviews, and 50% use them to narrow down their list of potential job candidates.
+Unfortunately, as anyone who conducts interviews knows, sometimes people are different in person than how they appear on paper.
+However, online video tech like Skype saves time and money through virtual interviews, favored over traditional meetings.
+A survey by Futurestep found 71% of companies use video interviews; 50% for candidate selection.

 But this has left job seekers with a couple important questions: Are virtual interviews more informal?
 What should you wear?
-Since the company may or may not tell you if this is a full-blown interview or a quick, informal vetting process, I suggest you always treat it like you would any other interview.
+I suggest you always treat it like you would any other interview.
 More and more companies are coming to understand how a bad hire can hurt their bottom line.

 Wear a Full Outfit

-This may seem funny or obvious, but it’s important to state clearly-get fully dressed for your Skype interview.
+This may seem obvious, but it’s important to state clearly-get fully dressed for your Skype interview.
 Don’t assume you will only be seen from the chest up.
 While you may think you have no reason to stand during a video interview, you never know what could happen.
 Video connections fail.
 Sound needs adjusting.
 Lighting looks terrible, and the interviewer can’t see you.
 Trust us; you don’t want to suddenly find yourself in the awkward position of having to get up and move around while wearing a suit jacket with sweatpants.
-To a potential employer, this comes across as you, didn’t leave enough time to get ready, don’t take the job seriously enough, or can’t be too pressed to do anything above the bare minimum.
+To a potential employer, this comes across as you don’t take the job seriously enough.

 Dress Professionally

-One time a client of ours was vetting candidates and had set up a series of quick Skype interviews about 15 minutes long.
-The main purpose was to get to know them a little more, help them feel comfortable, and get a first impression of their professional appearance.
+One time a client of ours was vetting candidates and had set up a series of quick Skype interviews.
+The main purpose was to get to know them and get a first impression of their professional appearance.
 Sure enough, one candidate was dressed very casually in a summer tank top and left the wrong impression.
-While this wasn’t a deal breaker for our client at the time, that overly casual persona continued to come out in other aspects of the interview, and the candidate was not selected for the position.
+While this wasn’t a deal breaker, that overly casual persona continued to come out in other aspects of the interview.
+In the end, the candidate was not selected for the position.

-When it comes to video interviews, employers still want to know that they are hiring a professional even if the job is remote and you will get to sit in your pajamas until noon every day.
-You need to show them that you take the job seriously and can be counted on to act professionally, meet deadlines, and effectively manage your own time.
+When it comes to video interviews, employers still want to know that they are hiring a professional.
+This applies even if the job is remote and you will get to sit in your pajamas every day.
+You need to show them that you can be counted on to act professionally, meet deadlines, and manage your time.

-If you are applying for a more traditional position that requires going into an office every day, this is even more important.
+If you are applying for a position that requires going into an office every day, this is even more important.
 Employers want to see that you are treating this as a real interview.
-Men should still consider wearing a suit, or at least a shirt and tie, and women should dress professionally in a nice blouse or dress.
+Men should still consider wearing a suit, and women should dress professionally in a nice blouse or dress.
 If you know for sure the company prefers interviewees to dress more casually, your casual look should still be clean and professional.
 If you’re unsure, always choose the most professional option to be safe.

 Looking for a job?